raspdevpy/ccdoc/guide/Trigger/joinorleave.md

 This trigger type will trigger when a user joins or leaves the server depending on your configuration.

 ::: warning Custom Bots
-Custom bots using Tier 3+ are required to have the presence intent enabled for this trigger to work.
+Custom bots using Tier 3+ are required to have the `Guild Members` intent enabled for this trigger to work.
 :::

 ## Example